 Key Takeaways

 - Lab testing may include hormones, micronutrients, food sensitivities, blood sugar levels, metabolic markers, thyroid function, and inflammatory markers.
-Lab evaluation can guide a more effective treatment plan, leading to healthier and clearer skin.
+Lab evaluation can guide a more effective plan, potentially leading to healthier and clearer skin.